denten-books/plain-text/2-sign.md

 authors find the same ease in the complication of the mechanism?
 I suspect not unless they become an active part of a "bootstrapping community" of their own.

-[^ln2-brain]: We will later entertain the (real) possibility of non-representational communication, suggested by early experiments in direct brain-to-brain or brain-to-machine interfaces.

-[^ln2-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].

 ## Towards the Practice of Computational Hermeneutics

 In drawing on the history of the contemporary literary condition, it is my